 As both therapist and writer, I’m interested in going inside ourselves in order to get outside of ourselves—to experience the ways in which connection reveals our humanity and, ultimately, transforms us.

 Lori Gottlieb is a psychotherapist and New York Times bestselling author of Maybe You Should Talk to Someone, which is being adapted as a television series with Eva Longoria.
 In addition to her clinical practice, she writes The Atlantic’s weekly “Dear Therapist” advice column and contributes to The New York Times and many other publications.
 Her recent TED Talk is one of the top 10 most watched of the year.
 A member of the Advisory Council for Bring Change to Mind and advisor to the Aspen Institute.
-A contributing writer for the Atlantic, she has written hundreds of articles related to psychology and culture, many of which have become viral sensations all over the world.
-A contributing editor for the Atlantic, she also writes for The New York Times Magazine, and appears as a frequent expert on relationships, parenting, and hot-button mental health topics in media such as The Today Show, Good Morning America, CBS This Morning, Dr. Phil, CNN, and NPR’s “Fresh Air.”
+A contributing writer for the Atlantic, she has written hundreds of articles related to psychology and culture, many of which have become viral sensations.
+She is a sought-after expert on relationships, parenting, and hot-button mental health topics in media such as The Today Show, Good Morning America, The CBS Early Show, CNN, and NPR’s “Fresh Air.”
 Her new iHeart Radio podcast, “Dear Therapists,” produced by Katie Couric, will premier this year.
 Learn more at LoriGottlieb.com or by following her @LoriGottlieb1 on Twitter.